Academic Calendar 2024-2025

 DRAM 330 Intermediate Acting Units: 6.00

-Continuation of DRAM 237.
-A practical examination of the actor's work on movement, voice, intellect, feeling, text, and cultural context.
-Study, rehearsal and presentation in class of various kinds of text from different periods and styles.
+An examination of the actor's work using movement, voice, intellect, feeling, text, and cultural context.
+These tools are engaged by studying and presenting texts from different periods and styles.

 Learning Hours: 120 (36 Laboratory, 84 Private Study)